 The disadvantage of it was that it was rather crowded at places.

-Until now we were able to avoid the busy routes, but here was no alternative.
+Until now, we were able to avoid the busy routes, but here was no alternative.
 Still, what an experience.
 Top.

 With rising elevation, we returned to the clouds.

 Lightning went on and off like strobes on a concert, and the decibels followed beyond words.
-I was thinking, "Aye, a summer storm, it will leave with the same speed it came.
-From now, it could get only better."
-Oh man, I spoke too soon!
-The truckloads of water didn't cease, it felt the opposite.
-In a while, the staircase we walked on turned into a waterfall carrying around 6 inches deep stream of water, mud and stuff.
-Our shoes were wrecked already, but this was undermining every step and soon it became a matter of a safety hazard.
-You know it is serious when I don't have any pictures of it.
-Holy cow, talking about a proper downpour.
+"Aye, a summer storm, it will leave with the same speed it came," I diagnosed the situation.
+"From this point, it could get only better anyway."
+Oh, I spoke too soon!
+Not only the truckloads of water didn't cease; it felt the opposite.
+In a while, the staircase we walked on turned into a waterfall carrying around six inches deep stream of water, mud, and junk.
+Our shoes were wrecked already, but the fast-moving water was undermining every step, and soon it became a matter of a safety hazard.
+You know it is serious when I don't have any pictures of it – holy cow, talking about a proper downpour.

 It lasted pretty much all the way to the base.
 But we got the last bus.
 Pfff.

-Back at the hotel, I found out that my cellphone, marketed as waterproof, was refusing any cooperation - so I let it dry together with my wallet, and literally everything I had on me.
+Back at the hotel, I found out that my cellphone, marketed as waterproof, was refusing any cooperation.
+So, I let it dry together with my wallet and literally everything I had on me.

 The next morning we took slowly after yesterday's adventure.
 I gladly found that my phone was back in business, and we went to see the Jade Valley, sometimes also called Lovers' Valley Scenic Area.